 PHIL-2123.
-Ancient Philosophy: Aristotle and Hellenistic Philosophy
+Ancient Philosophy II: Discovering the Inner Workings of Nature

 A lecture course surveying ancient philosophy from Aristotle to Hellenistic philosophy (Epicurus, the Stoics and the Sceptics).
 Through readings of original sources and ancient testimony, the course analyses key questions in ancient philosophy, e.g. what can philosophy achieve?
 What is the nature of reality?
 What does it mean to live together?
 Prerequisites: Any two of PHIL 1013, 1023, 1033, 1043, 1053, 1063, or permission of the instructor.